oppia/oppia-android/wiki/Troubleshooting-Installation.md

 - Reset the xcode select path: `sudo xcode-select -r `

  - Set the xcode select path to use CommandLineTools: `sudo xcode-select -s /Library/Developer/CommandLineTools`
+   Note: As of macOS 15.2.1(Sequoia), the full Xcode is required rather than just the CLT.
+The xcode-select path needs to point to Xcode instead:
+   `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`

 - Confirm that the path was correctly set.
-The expected output is: `/Library/Developer/CommandLineTools`
+The expected output is: `/Library/Developer/CommandLineTools` or `/Applications/Xcode.app/Contents/Developer` in macOS 15 and later.

       xcode-select -p